unfoldingWord-dev/tx-manager/README.rst

 Register Conversion Module
 --------------------------

 In order for tX Manager to know about a conversion module and to assign a conversion request to the module, it must be registered.
-To register a module, it must made a call to the API Gateway with the URL https://test-api.door43.org/tx/register.
+To register a module, it must make a call to the API Gateway with the URL https://test-api.door43.org/tx/register.
 It expects the following variables:

 * name - the Lambda function name of the converter, usually in the form of tx-<input>2<output>_convert